PostHog/posthog.com/contents/blog/0-to-hero.md

 - The earlier you are, the higher the chance of failure.
 With this in mind, you must be totally geared around failing fast.```
 ## How we got to 100 users

-It was time for our bigger launch – [we posted on Hacker News](https://news.ycombinator.com/item?id=22376732), it went well (because we'd achieved the other steps first), and this got us well past this number.
+It was time for our bigger launch.
+[We posted on Hacker News](https://news.ycombinator.com/item?id=22376732), it went well, mainly because we'd achieved the other steps first, and this got us well past this number.

 After the massive bump on launch day, our growth settled to a level that was noticeably higher than before.